 This article may contain affiliate / compensated links.
 For more information, please see my disclaimer here.

-Are you a mom who’s struggling with producing enough milk and looking at drinks that increase milk supply?
+Are you a mom who’s struggling with producing enough milk and looking at drinks that increase breast milk supply?
 Then you’ve come to the right place!

 Let me start by saying that experiencing a sudden drop in milk supply when breastfeeding is totally normal: many women, me included, have experienced it at least once during their breastfeeding journey.
 There are many reasons why you may be experiencing a decrease in milk supply and, depending on the reason, there are a few things that you could try to fix it, including trying the drinks listed below.